MelbourneDeveloper/flutter_ioc_container/README.md

 `flutter pub add flutter_ioc_container`

-### Defining and Injecting Dependencies
-You can define your dependencies and inject them into your widgets using the `CompositionRoot` widget.
-You can either pass an `IocContainer` instance into `container` or use the compose property to define your dependencies.
-The `CompositionRoot` widget houses the IoC container and is placed at the root of the widget tree to propagate it throughout the widgets.

 ### Basic Usage
-- Put a `CompositionRoot` widget at the base of your widget tree
+- Put a `CompositionRoot` widget at the base of your widget tree.
+This propagates the container throughout the widget tree as an inherited widget.
 - Use the `builder` in the `compose` function to add singleton or transient dependencies to the container.
 - Access the dependencies throughout the widget tree via the `BuildContext`